Biography

 Johnson’s large-scale works include I Stand At The Door - a cantata for our time (2021) for chorus and orchestra - ‘Johnson’s love-song to the planet’ (first released as Gentle Flame Cantata 2019), also featured in the award-winning music video Can You Hear Me?, with texts by Greta Thunberg, Kurt Masur and David Hart.

-In June 2024 Johnson’s latest album Gentle Flame is released including The Windhover - Ex Cathedra’s Dawn Chorus Commission 2020 and Blake Re-imagined written for virtual choir during the first Lockdown in 2020 as well as all the choral movements from When A Child Is A Witness.
+In June 2024 Johnson’s latest choral album Gentle Flame was released including The Windhover - Ex Cathedra’s Dawn Chorus Commission 2020 and Blake Re-imagined written for virtual choir during the first Lockdown in 2020 as well as all the choral movements from When A Child Is A Witness.

-Other releases include In The Mirror for cello and piano - Heather Tuach and Yoko Misumi, The Space Between Heaven and Earth for basset horn and piano (on the Luminos album) - Ronald Woodley and Andrew West, and Inflorescence for saxophone and piano - Kyle Horch and Anya Fadina (due out in May).
+Other releases include In The Mirror for cello and piano - Heather Tuach and Yoko Misumi, The Space Between Heaven and Earth for basset horn and piano (on the Luminos album) commissioned by clarinettist Ronald Woodley, and Inflorescence for saxophone and piano commissioned by Kyle Horch on the disc of the same name.

 Performers